-The player device will contain the RFID tag that will be attached to each player device/remote to allow a player to successfully join the game and begin the mode of communication between the central hub and the player device.
-To join the game the player must scan his or her RFID on the back of the player device on the RFID reader on the central hub.
+The player device will contain the RFID tag that will be attached to each player device/remote to allow a player to successfully join the game and begin the mode of communication between

-Requirements Verification 1.
-The player should be able to join the game using their respective RFID tag and scan in using the RFID reader on the central hub.
-1. Test the RFID tag and reader by attaching it to an LED and having it light up if the RFID is successfully read; test this with all the RFIDs we will have
+Requirements Verification The tag should properly be attached to each player device and be accessible to be read by the RFID reader Test the RFID tag and reader by attaching it to an LED and having it light up if the RFID is successfully read; test this with all the RFIDs we will have 2.
+Should be unobtrusive 2.
+Ensure the RFID Tag is barely visible, yet functional on the player device